ggercek/image_compare/README.rst

     Contains `FilePair` and `Config` data objects.
 * similarity
     Contains the similarity calculation methods as well as the timing and registration functionality.
-    Please see te `Adding a new similarity measurment` section for implementation details Supported methods are : SSIM, MSE, NRMSE, DHash, AHash, WHash, PHash.
+    Please see the `Adding a new similarity measurement` section for implementation details Supported methods are : SSIM, MSE, NRMSE, DHash, AHash, WHash, PHash.
     Please see `Method` Section for details.
 * util